insurance dispute arbitration in Spangler, Pennsylvania 15775

 On the morning of August 12, 2023, a sudden electrical fire ravaged Evelyn’s century-old home on Chestnut Street.
 The blaze caused damages estimated at over $87,000, including structural repairs and replacement of personal belongings.
 Evelyn promptly filed a claim with Horizon Mutual, her insurer for over 15 years.

-Initial adjusters from Horizon assessed the damage and offered a settlement of $52,300 — a figure they justified by citing policy limits, depreciation clauses, and the home's “pre-existing conditions.”
+Initial adjusters from Horizon assessed the damage and offered a settlement of $52,300 — a figure they justified by citing policy limits, depreciation clauses, and the home's pre-existing conditions.”
 Evelyn, confident her policy covered the full extent of the repairs, rejected the offer and requested formal arbitration as outlined under her policy's dispute resolution clause.

 The arbitration hearing was held on October 25, 2023 at the Jefferson County Arbitration Center, just 20 miles from Spangler.
-The arbitrator, retired Judge Sylvia Henley, known for her impartiality and keen understanding of insurance law, listened intently as attorneys for both sides presented evidence.
+The arbitrator, known for her impartiality and keen understanding of insurance law, listened intently as attorneys for both sides presented evidence.
 Evelyn’s lawyer, Danielle Park, passionately argued that Horizon was using technicalities to minimize payouts, ignoring the policyholder’s rights.
 Horizon’s counsel, Edward Marin, emphasized contract language and precedent cases supporting their valuation.

 After exhausting hours of testimony, cross-examination, and rebuttals, the arbitrator took two weeks to consider the evidence.